pinobatch/numism/docs/secret_to_9x.md

   elsewhere, one emulator developer has often complained about GitHub's use of TLS 1.2 and forced redirection to HTTPS.

-Thus prior to the official announcement, I feel comfortable building Numism on GitHub and discussing it on Discord and Element.
+Prior to the official announcement, I feel comfortable building Numism on GitHub and discussing it on Discord and Element.
 I'm willing to consider other venues.
+I may need to be more careful now that commit messages are citing Numism by name, such as [commit 87466ead27] of Gusboy.

 `IT'S A SECRET TO EVERYBODY.`  (That's [Moblin] for "Let's keep it between us, OK?")